kown2801/CDMFT/README.md

 ## Usage

+CMDFT consists in iterating an system of equations.
+Here, you use `ImpuritySolver/IS` and `SelfConsistency/CDMFT` alternatively until convergence is achieved.
+The script in `scripts/launch.py` can be used to do the cycle automatically.
+The other files in the `scripts/` directory can be used to launch a new simulation or execute different actions on simulations.

 You can either use the programs using what is written in the [SelfConsistency/README.md](SelfConsistency/README.md) and [ImpuritySolver/README.md](ImpuritySolver/README.md) files or use the python library that I wrote in order to launch simulations.
-I describe here how to setup the python scripts on your local computer to sart using the code now.
+I describe here how to setup the python scripts on your local computer to start using the code now.
-All the scripts I write about here are located in the 'localScripts/' folder at the root of the repository.
+All the scripts I write about here are located in the `localScripts/` folder at the root of the repository.
 In order to use those, copy the content of this directory on your personal - or work - computer.
 Please make sure to copy all the content of the directory because the structure of the code is important for it to work.

 ### Setting up your ssh keys